 The objectives of the scheme are to keep the employers' contribution rate as constant as possible.
-As part of the 2019 valuation, the Pension Fund agreed with participating employers to put in place a recovery plan assuming an average recovery period of approximately 16 years.

 The scheme will need to take account of the national changes to the Local Government Pension Scheme (LGPS) under the Public Pensions Services Act 2013.
 Under the Act, the LGPS in England and Wales may not provide benefits in relation to service after 31st March 2014.
 The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits.